dcooney/instant-images/README.txt

 5. Instant Images is available in the WordPress media modal as a custom tab.
 It is available in front end page builder like Elementor, Beaver Builder and Divi.

 == Changelog ==

+= 7.1.0.1 - February 13, 2026 =
+* HOTFIX: Added fix for potential fatal error in PHP < 8.0 due to use of null safe operator.

 = 7.1.0 - February 12, 2026 =
 * NEW: Added new feature to allow for disabling and reordering of the image providers.